-The extraordinary architecture of Meissen Albrechtsburg Castle – an architectural aha-experience
+The Genial Stroke of Meissen Albrechtsburg Castle – An Architectural Aha-experience

-Unlike other major projects in their time, Albrechtsburg Castle did not emerge over many building stages, but as a holistic design of a master builder genius: Arnold von Westfalen.
-From 1471 on, it was he, who constructed a late-Gothic gem of architecture, a real trendsetter still impressing its visitors today.
+Unlike other major projects in their time, Albrechtsburg Castle did not grow over many building stages, but as a holistic design of the master builder Arnold von Westfalen.
+From 1471 on, it was he who created a real trendsetter for late-Gothic architecture.

 Residing in the castle – what it could have been like

 Any castle has its secrets.
 And we do not pretend to know everything.
-But what everyday life in the Albrechtsburg could have been like in the late 15th century can very well be reconstructed – and experienced!
-Lots of pictures, documents, old accounts and other sources provide a highly interesting insight.
+But what everyday life in the Albrechtsburg could have been like in the late 15th century can very well be recreated – and experienced!

 At the end of the 19th century, after the porcelain manufactory had moved out, Wilhelm Rossmann, Privy Court Councillor, developed his artistic design concept for the entire castle.
 Its core idea: »a painted picture book« of the history of the dynasties and of the state.
-In 1881, Meissen Albrechtsburg Castle was reopened as a museum and showed its visitors, back then as it does today, historical events in monumental murals.
-Thus it refers to its significance as a central memorial site of Saxon identity.
+Since 1881, when the Meissen Albrechtsburg Castle was reopened as a museum, it has showed its visitors historical events displayed in monumental murals.
+Thus, it refers to its significance as a central memorial site of Saxon identity.